-Student Diversity & Inclusion is committed to supporting our transgender, gender non-comforming, and gender non-binary community.
+The Pride Center is committed to supporting our transgender, nonconforming, and gender non-binary community.

 It's important for you to keep UND up-to-date with your current address and contact information.
-The legal name listed in Campus Connection is the way your name will appear on your diploma, and your listed home address will be used for almost all mailed correspondence.
+Your name listed in Campus Connection is the way your name will appear on your diploma, and your listed home address will be used for almost all mailed correspondence.

 If you are not doing a legal name change, you can still update your name in Campus Connection along with your NDUS.identifier/Username.

 - Click Profile in the main menu